Saturday, 25 March 2023 // The Frenchmen

 I eyeball him right back and laugh to myself, because he mentions having lived in Calgary, Canada, and I realize he is not French-Canadian, but French, and that he had lived in Canada.
 I quickly realize information is being lost in translation on this island.

-There is something about Christians’s manor, his quick conversation, that alerts me to his intelligence.
-I want to take his photograph, because he looks like a man out of place, and out of time, a little bit as I imagined Colonel Kurtz looked, up the Belgian Congo, or up the Mekong River, depending on whether you prefer Conrad’s “Heart of Darkness,” or Coppola’s “Apocalypse Now!”.
+There is something about Christian’s manor, his quick conversation, that alerts me to his intelligence.
+I want to take his photograph, because he looks like a man out of place, and out of time, a little bit as I imagined Colonel Kurtz looked, up the Belgian Congo, or up the Mekong River, depending on whether you prefer Conrad’s “Heart of Darkness” or Coppola’s “Apocalypse Now!”.

 His sidelong glance is wary, cagey, I can tell he is keeping an eye on me, as Peter mentions my grandfather.
 It seems that Christian, a Frenchman, is very much aware of fellow Frenchman, Fr.
 Emmanuel Rougier, and has even been in contact with padre’s family.